smokephisticated/smokephisticated/pages/bongs/bongs.md

 * Removable glass slide to make clening jobs a breeze.

 	* A 7-slitted inline percolator (on the glass slide) provides filteration in your smoke; diffusing harmful particles from your inhales.
-It also produces more bubbles in hits of any strength.
+It also helps produce more bubbles in hits big and small.

 * Carb hole located toward the top for additional airflow with just the lift of a finger.